playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 Error: src/app/app.module.ts:5:7 - error NG2007: Class is using Angular features but is not decorated.
 Please add an explicit Angular decorator.
 ```

+To fix this, we simply need to follow the instructions of the TypeScript compiler warning.
+Because `BaseComponent` could be almost considered to be a component, let's create it as an instance of such:

 ```typescript
 @Component({